AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/simulation/cognitive/_index.md

 can be familiar with different portions of the environment.
 Be also aware that orienting pedestrians can only be placed in an
 {{% api package="model.interfaces.environments" class="EnvironmentWithGraph" %}}
 which is a type of environment providing a navigation graph.
-In order to give a node orienting capabilities enhance a node with an {{%api package=model.interfaces.properties class=OrientingProperty %}}
+In order to give a node orienting capabilities enhance a node with an
+{{% api package=model.interfaces.properties class=OrientingProperty %}}

 {{< code path="src/test/resources/website-snippets/homogeneous-orienting-pedestrian.yml" >}}